2023: 10,000 Female Youths Declare Support For Kogi Gov

-Ahead of the 2023 presidential election, no fewer than 10,000 Nigerian female youths under the auspices of Nigeria Female Youth for Good Governance, (NFYGG), have declared their support for Governor Yahaya Bello of Kogi State as the next President of Nigeria.
+Ahead of the 2023 presidential election, over 10,000 Nigerian female youths under the auspices of Nigeria Female Youth for Good Governance, (NFYGG) have declared their upport for Governor Yahaya Bello of Kogi State as the next president of Nigeria.

 The group described Governor Bello as a generational leader who can take Nigeria to the Promised Land.